Playboy magazine founder Hugh Hefner dies at 91

 "Women are the major beneficiaries of getting rid of the hypocritical old notions about sex," Hefner responded.
 "Now some people are acting as if the sexual revolution was a male plot to get laid.
 One of the unintended by-products of the women's movement is the association of the erotic impulse with wanting to hurt somebody."

-Hefner added that he was a strong advocate of First Amendment, civil rights and reproductive rights and that the magazine contained far more than centerfolds.
+Hefner added that he was a strong advocate of First Amendment, civil and reproductive rights and that the magazine contained far more than centerfolds.
 Playboy serialized Ray Bradbury's "Fahrenheit 451" and later published fiction by John Updike, Doris Lessing and Vladimir Nabokov.
 Playboy also specialized in long and candid interviews, from Fidel Castro and Frank Sinatra to Marlon Brando and then-presidential candidate Jimmy Carter, who confided that he had "committed adultery" in his heart.
 John Lennon spoke to Playboy in 1980, not long before he was murdered.
+Playboy devoted a 1990 cover to a young real estate mogul with a taste for politics: Donald Trump.
+(Hefner's son, Cooper Hefner, recently called the Trump cover a "personal embarrassment.")

 The line that people read Playboy for the prose, not the pictures, was only partly a joke.